The Scrum At Scale® Guide

 Scrum was designed for a single team to be able to work at its optimal capacity while maintaining a sustainable pace.
 In the field, it was found that as the number of Scrum teams within an organization grew, the output (working product) and velocity of those teams began to fall (due to issues like cross-team dependencies and duplication of work).
 It became obvious that a framework for effectively coordinating those teams was needed in order to achieve linear scalability.
 Scrum@Scale is designed to accomplish this goal via its scale-free architecture.

-By utilizing a scale-free architecture, the organization is not constrained to grow in a particular way determined by a set of arbitrary rules; rather it can grow organically based on its unique needs and at a sustainable pace of change that can be accepted by the groups of individuals that make up the organization.
+Scale-free architectures are commonly found in biological systems like the human body, and in chip design that requires putting billions of transistors on a chip.
+The internet is designed to be scale free by every node having the same structure as every other node.
+By utilizing a scale-free architecture, an organization is not constrained to grow in a particular way determined by a set of arbitrary rules; rather it can grow organically based on its unique needs and at a sustainable pace of change that can be accepted by the groups of individuals that make up the organization.
 The simplicity of the Scrum@Scale model is essential to a scale-free architecture and carefully avoids introducing extra complexity that will cause productivity per team to decrease as more teams are created.

 Definition of Scrum@Scale